SarahBassing/Nonbreeder_turnover/README.md

 # Nonbreeder_turnover
-Repository for R code used to model and visualized nonbreeder turnover in a cooperative breeder
+R code used to model and visualized nonbreeder turnover in a cooperative breeder